 There is no authentication or encryption in the file transfer session from a crashed host to the ESXi Dump Collector.
 You should configure the ESXi Dump Collector on a separate VLAN when possible to isolate the ESXi core dump from regular network traffic.

-For information about installing and configuring the ESXi Dump Collector, see the vSphere Installation and Setup documentation.
+For information about installing and configuring the ESXi Dump Collector, see the vCenter Server Installation and Setup documentation.